api4ai/ocr-examples/python/aiohttp/README.md

 # API4AI OCR text recognition sample

-This directory contains a minimalistic sample that sends requests to the API4AI OCR text recognition API.
+This directory contains a minimalistic sample that sends requests to the API4AI Text Recognition API.
 The sample is implemented in  `python` using [aiohttp](https://pypi.org/project/aiohttp/) module.